-As with all carers of animals, one of the basic questions that we need to answer every day for our feline friends is: “how much should I feed this cat?”
+As with all carers of animals, one of the basic questions that we need to answer every day for our cats is: “how much should I feed this cat?”

 This article aims to answer that question in a clear, informed, logical way.

 Firstly, What Type of Food Should Cats Eat?

 You can meet a healthy cat’s nutritional needs met by feeding the right amount of the right type of food every day.
 This diet should give your cat the correct quantities of carbohydrates, fats, minerals, vitamins and proteins/ amino acids, including essential nutrients like taurine.

 The easiest way to do this is to use a nutritionally balanced complete commercial pet food, whether wet cat food (canned cat food) or dry cat food (kibble) or a mixture of the two types.